Rohan2992/Calender-Project/Readme.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Website developer and front-end web developer.
-- 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in Block Chain.
 - ✍️ &nbsp; Trying out new things.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.